The BOC Lean-To

 - After the “Welcome to Greene” sign, you will reach a stretch of road with a cemetery on each side.

-- Turn left at the Universalist Church (white clapboard meeting house), then quickly take the next left onto Meadow Hill Road. (if you come to the Greene IGA, you have gone too far).
+- Turn left at the Greene Christian Community Church (white clapboard meeting house) onto Meadow Hill Road. (if you come to the Greene Gowell’s Shop and Save, you have gone too far).

 - This road will take you toward the Androscoggin River, then around a broad right turn (at Val-Greene Farm) onto the North River Road.
 The Bates Boathouse is on the left.